dnordstrom/polestar/README.md

 python -m SimpleHTTPServer
 ```

-While far from ready for general use, the following is the command I personally use to run the static site and feed generator (note that details for the RSS feed are also fetched from meta tags in `index.html`):
+While far from ready for general use, below is the command I use to run the static site and feed generator.
+If you wish to use it, I suggest viewing the code and modifying it to your needs.
+It looks for a `static.html` version of the `index.html` file (for me it's just a copy with most of the JavaScript removed), which it uses to generate static HTML (with some typographical enhancement).
+Note that details for the RSS feed are fetched from meta tags in `static.html`.

 ```
 ./polestar/tools/polestar.static.js --output static --input . --branch gh-pages --repo dnordstrom/mrnordstrom.com/writings --username dnordstrom --password ****** --site http://mrnordstrom.com